quantprofessionals/eduquant.nl/content/courses/intro_credit_risk/index.md

 ## Target Audience

-The course is intended for
+The course module is intended for

 * IRB model developers and validators with little or no prior experience in the field

 ### Prerequisites
-The course will be taught in English.
+The material will be taught in English.
 Participants are advised to come equipped with basic understanding of:

  * (Credit) risk management